natelaclaire/cis338/class-6/1-media-library.md

+---
+layout: default
+title: "6.1 Images and the Media Library"
+---

-# Images and the Media Library
+# 6.1 Images and the Media Library

 Images are an important part of any Web site.
 WordPress allows uploading several types of images to the WordPress _Media Library_, along with other types of media such as audio and video and even various types of documents: